 Anyhow, mangoes aside, now on is when all the action begins.
 Literally.
 The villa is haunted by a female ghost that seems to have been self obsessed as well as enthusiastic about sex.
 There’s a metal dildo on her dresser, paintings of herself in provocative clothes and poses on walls, and she’s generally floating around in a muddied but revealing outfit trying to get laid so that her spirit gets, well, laid to rest.
 From pulling down men’s shorts to clambering into the bed covers and gesturing the popular action for a hand job, the ghost of the woman is dead set on her agenda.
 I like how this trope of a sex-focused man is turned on its head to it being a woman with very obvious sexual desire.
 Except I wish the desire were manifest in a live woman and not a ghost.
 The live women in the film are either entirely coy or caricatured as overly sexual, whatever that means.
 Kavya, the second lead played by Yashika Aanand, is shown to have an alcohol problem, which leads to an “overactive” libido.
 Thendral, on the other hand, very directly tells Veera that she wants to be spoilt, pampered and impressed if he expects to have sex with her.

 The week they spend in the villa is a boring string of heavy, sexual instances disguised as jokes – popping a handful of “Viagra” pills giving the boys an erection strong enough to shift tables from one room to another without holding it in their hands; Kavya wearing a tee shirt that says “Orgasm” where the ‘M’ is the McDonald’s logo; introduction of two homosexual characters, one of whom has random, and possibly non-consensual, sex with a straight guy, Jack (Rajendran, who is in good enough shape to give any of the young men a run for their ill-earned money) and all the homophobic jokes you’d expect to follow from that.
+The women are all needlessly and heavily sexualised but I am not even going to start on it because, clearly, this movie sets the expectation for it right at the start.
+If I go down that road, it’d be like a blind person critiquing Van Gogh’s art.
+If you could still sit through all this, there is, finally, the small matter of almost all the actors (except Rajendran and Karunakaran) being entirely incapable of bringing any acting to the table.
+The entire film has the air of watching a class 12 theatrical production, staged when no teachers were present.

 Needless to say, Iruttu Araiyil Murattu Kuththu doesn’t understand humour, sex or Thailand.
 If I were you, and I wanted a laugh to ease myself this weekend, I’d read the news of what our government is up to.